encukou/pypi-support/name-retention/README.md

 ### Removal notice for invalid project -- name squatting

     To: $PYPI_USER_ADDRESS, $PROJECT_AUTHOR_ADDRESS, $UPLOADER_ADDRESS, $ADDRESS_FROM_DOCS, any additional mail we find
-    Subject: Notice: PyPI $PROJECT may be removed
+    Subject: Notice: PyPI project "$PROJECT" may be removed

     Hello $NAME,

-    Your project $PROJECT at $PYPI_URL {is empty|has no functionality} for an extended period of time.
+    Your project "$PROJECT" at $PYPI_URL {is empty|has no functionality} for an extended period of time.
 Per the package index name retention policy (https://peps.python.org/pep-0541/), we consider such projects to be name squatting.